Skip to content

 Key Points:

-• YTD stands for “year-to-date” and is used to report an employee’s yearly income, taxable deductions, and other contributions.
+• YTD stands for “year-to-date” and helps report an employee’s income, deductions, and contributions throughout the year.

-• YTD can be used to report multiple forms of income and deductions such as gross wages, net pay, earnings, and returns.
+• You can use YTD to report multiple forms of income and deductions, such as gross wages, net pay, earnings, and returns.

 • YTD amounts are helpful for annual budget planning and setting financial goals since they estimate how much employees will earn in a specific pay period.